turbolocust/GZipper/README.md

 <b>The application has been tested on these platforms:</b>
  - Windows
  - Unix-based systems
 <br /><br />
+For compression and decompression the commons-compress library by Apache Foundation is used.
+<br />The source code for that library can be found here: <a href>http://commons.apache.org/</a>
+<br /><br />
 <b>This application requires at least Java 1.8.0_40 (Java 8 Update 40)</b>